kubeflow/fate-operator/README.md

 ## Background

-FML is a machine learning setting where many clients (e.g. mobile devices or organizations) collaboratively train a model under the coordination of a central server while keeping the training data decentralized.
-Only the encrypted mediate parameters are exchanged between clients with MPC or homomorphic encryption.

-## Background

 Federated machine learning (FML) is a machine learning setting where many clients (e.g. mobile devices or organizations) collaboratively train a model under the coordination of a central server while keeping the training data decentralized.
 Only the encrypted mediate parameters are exchanged between clients with MPC or homomorphic encryption.
 ![Federated Machine Learning](doc/diagrams/fate-operator-fl.png)